 - Sold in bundles of several products, like those five-dollar "50 Great Arcade Hits" discs at discount stores that are neither great nor arcade games nor hits.
 This was, in fact, the original definition of shovelware.
 Some bundles may even have games that are clones of other games within the bundle as an artificial boost.

 - Usually comes with glaring, colourful, and sometimes obnoxiously designed box arts, as with the case of casual and budget games for the Nintendo Wii.

 - Most of them are Western-developed, but there are also some Japanese and Asian ones too, like the Simple 1000 series.

 - Often based on movies, TV shows, toys, or even celebrities and game shows.
 These are often made with small budgets and development times, and usually end up becoming simple platformers.
 See The Problem with Licensed Games.
 Some are also made just to advertise certain products, people in business and marketing like to call this "advergaming".

 - 'Asset flips' — games made using a build-it-yourself game engine and unaltered stock or store-bought assets like character models and maps — are an increasingly common form of shovelware on digital storefronts.
 The Unity engine and its asset store are notable examples, though others exist.
 Asset flips typically have little-to-no visual cohesion or unifying style, having clashing character designs, settings, sounds, and art styles hastily cobbled together.

-- Sometimes, all the money comes not from people who want to play these games, costumers know they are garbage, but they buy it for some kind of joke, like the game having intentional or unintentional humor, or a cruel joke like gifting the game to his "friends", or getting easy achievements, collecting, and more recently, bonuses that come from owning these games, like the Steam Trading Cards (which are crafted into badges, used to gain Steam XP, or sold for credits for games).
+- Sometimes, all the money comes from people uninterested in actually playing these games.
+Customers know they are garbage, but they buy it for the game's intentional or unintentional humor, or as a cruel joke, like gifting the game to their "friends", or getting easy achievements, collecting, and more recently, bonuses that come from owning these games, like the Steam Trading Cards (which are crafted into badges, used to gain Steam XP, or sold for credits for games).